zgompert/ClineCoupling/README.md

 # Simulations

 We are using [dfuse](https://www.uwyo.edu/buerkle/software/dfuse/) to simulation hybrid zones.
 The model was described in [Lindtke 2015](https://onlinelibrary.wiley.com/doi/10.1111/evo.12725).
-I modified the source code to allow for simple underdominance and to have only a single chromosome (see ).
+I modified the source code to allow for simple underdominance and to have only a single chromosome (see [main_dfuse.c](main_dfuse.c)).